rpkelly/foundryvtt-scene-transitions/README.md

 ## NOTE: This module is **under maintenance**, I have no plans to update or add features.
 However, I will try to fix any bugs as possible.
 Any contribution is welcome.

+## NOTE: IF YOU NEED THE FOUNDRYVTT 9 PROJECT you can install the last verified release for 9 here: https://raw.githubusercontent.com/DM-miX/scene-transitions/master/module.json

 ## Installation

 It's always easiest to install modules from the in game add-on browser.